LucasRxTx/twitch-chat-service/README.md

 - Delete the volume for the database and `docker-compose up -d db` to start the database from scratch.  `docker-compose up` dependent services seperately

+I connect, but no messages are streaming...
+- Is the channel still open?
+- Is you oauth token valid?
+(DONOT INCLUDE `oath:` with your token)
+- Channel name should not include a `#`

 # Known issues
 Websocket connection can be flaky.
 Does not end connections properly sometimes.
-Multiple subscriptions has not been tested or attempted 😱 (Does it work?)
+Multiple subscriptions has not been tested or attempted 😱 (Does it work?).
+Can another user see your stream?!? 🙀

+If your auth token expires, or is invalid it will look like you have connected but nothing will happen.

 # Repos used as reference
 During development I used a few repositories to learn how to use websockets